You can buy many medicines for minor problems at the store without a prescription (over-the-counter).

 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help reduce fever in children and adults.

-Take ibuprofen every 6 - 8 hours.
+Take ibuprofen every 6 to 8 hours.
 DO NOT use ibuprofen in children younger than 6 months.

 Know how much you or your child weighs before giving these medicines.

 Aspirin works very well for treating fever in adults.
-DO NOT give aspirin to a child unless your child's health care provider tells you it is OK.
+DO NOT give aspirin to a child unless your child's provider tells you it is OK.

 COLD, SORE THROAT, COUGH